FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/ch1_cftutil/ch2_cft_functions/ch2_read_commands.md

 #### Parameters

 - OBJECT: Possible values ​​are:
-    -   CACHE: Select to list the Transfer CFT{{< TransferCFT/componentshortname >}} catalog or command cache.
+    -   CACHE: Select to list the {{< TransferCFT/axwayvariablesComponentShortName >}} catalog or command cache.
     -   SYSTEM: Lists system information.
 - CONTENT: Possible values ​​are FUL / BRIEF.
 - NAME: Possible values ​​are: